komali2/blog/content/posts/recommended-reading/index.md

 "Walkaway" is kind of like "what if Burning Man, but always?"
-The conflict is between the bourgeoisie and the prolet - er, sorry, between "Default," that is, normal, State-enforced, capitalist society, and the Walkaways, that is, the people who simply walked into the barren wasteland abandoned by Default as nonproductive.
+The conflict is between the bourgeoisie and the prolet - er, sorry, between "Default," that is, normal, State-enforced, capitalist society, and the Walkaways, that is, the people who simply walked into the barren wasteland abandoned by Default as nonproductive, and tried to make a life for themselves.

 The topics list is so long because Cory Doctorow covers just about every topic imaginable, somehow managing to keep the narrative moving while answering all the "but what if" questions